San Jose Del Cabo Baja California, Mexico Travel Guide

 San José del Cabo's distinct neighborhoods present different atmospheres and conveniences.
 Pick your location based on your travel style and priorities.

 Downtown: Best for cultural attractions, art, local dining, and foot exploration.
 Easy access to local buses for beach visits or trips to Cabo San Lucas.
-Hotel Zone: Ideal for beach access and enjoying resort amenities.
+Hotel Zone: Ideal for beach access and enjoying resort facilities.
 A short taxi or bus ride links you to downtown.
 Corridor: Most suitable for golf and secluded luxury.
 Needs private transportation.

 Basic amenities, shared or private bath, central location